References - Modules

 This section describes Weaviate's individual modules, including their capabilities and how to use them.

-convert data objects to vectors. - The Readers & Generators modules process data after retrieving the data from Weaviate, such as to answer questions or summarize text.
+• The Reader & Generator modules process data after retrieving the data from Weaviate, such as to answer questions or summarize text.

 Modules can be "vectorizers" (defines how the numbers in the vectors are chosen from the data) or other modules providing additional functions like question answering, custom classification, etc. Modules have the following characteristics: